You can teach your child to read at home.

 A has 3 sounds – /a/ (apple) /A/ (hate) & /ah/ (father)

 The first step to reading is learning a handful of phonograms, or letter sounds.
 It may sound old fashioned or confusing or daunting, but I promise you – it’s not hard.
-You’ll likely be AMAZED at how quickly your child picks up the individual sounds.
+You’ll probably be AMAZED at how quickly your child picks up the individual sounds.
 When my oldest learned them at 6, her 4 year old sister joined right along.
 Their younger brother was jealous he didn’t have “color letter cards” (colored ash cards with letter sounds on them), so I made him some and he started learning them too… at 3 years of age.

-Lots of people will say a child’s brain isn’t ready to learn letter sounds at age 4, but I’ve found it really depends on the child and his individual brain development.
+Side note: some people will say a child’s brain isn’t ready to learn letter sounds at age 4, but I’ve found it really depends on the child and his individual brain development.
 Pay attention to your child and teach them where they’re at.

 #3 – Blending Phonograms into Words